 What is Market Segmentation?

-Market segmentation is an art and study of segmenting customers by dividing a broad target population into smaller groups or subsets with comparable needs, interests, preferences, and characteristics.
+Market segmentation is the art and study of segmenting customers by dividing a broad target population into smaller groups or subsets with comparable needs, interests, preferences, and characteristics.
 Your target customers are unique identities having different needs and preferences, meaning there’s no one-size-fits-all solution that you can use for them.
 Therefore, your audience must be segmented in order to create personalized content and campaigns that would hit right on the nail.
 All in all, it is a smart technique to grab your customers’ attention right in the beginning, instead of roaming all around the world with your message.
 Advertising was there always.
 So why do we need market segmentation in place?
 Why spend efforts and resources on another step?
 To answer these questions, let’s understand the importance of market segmentation as a process.

 Why is Market Segmentation so Important?

 Before market segmentation strategies came in, all that marketers knew was billboards, radio ads, TV commercials, and print ads.
-In return, all they could expect was spray and pray; just praying for best results understanding the uncertainty involved.
+In return, all they could expect was spray and pray, just praying for best results understanding the uncertainty involved.

 1. Precise and Personalised Targeting

 With no market segmentation, it’s like shooting in the dark instead of targeting the ideal customers.
-Now, with digital marketing and segmentation tools like Google Adwords to filter out the masses, you can hone-in on exactly who you want and how.
+Now, with digital marketing and segmentation tools like Google Adwords to filter out the masses, you can hone in on exactly who you want and how.

 2. Increased ROI

 Through customer segmentation and personalized marketing campaigns, you can reduce the risk of showing ads to uninterested consumers.
 This clearly increases the efficiency of the campaign and hence produces ROI-producing efforts.